Accepted items

 Examples

-CDs, DVDs, cassette tapes, video tapes, floppy disks, and electronic media casesPrice
+CDs, DVDs, cassette tapes, video tapes, floppy disks, and electronic media cases.
+(Please remove all paper from packaging and recycle with your curbside recycling.)Price

 $2 per pound -